RodeoWhopper/Angular-Sidenav/README.md

-# Angular-Sidenav
+# Angular-Sidenav Project Template
-Sidenav with Angular
+I have wrote this little template to use this in my other applications.